radman5/CO/README.md

  1. Ensure debug profile in Visual Studio is set to the "Docker" profile
  2. Click the "Docker" play button
+ 3. Once the application is running, the OpenApi docs page will open in your default browser.
+    1. You can either use this, Postman or other api testing tools.

+## How to make a Successful payment

+Make sure to follow the OpenApi docs, it has the contracts and examples ready to use

+1. First you need a valid MerchantId to send as a header
+   1. There is a merchant created for testing with MerchantId = 1
+   2. Header: Key = "MerchantId", Value = "1"
+2. Then you need to request a payment token
+   1. Request payment token using your credit card details
+   2. Dont forget to send a "MerchantId" header
+3. Once you have a payment token you are ready make a payment
+   1. To request a payment you need to send:
+      1. your payment token (single use)
+      2. amount eg 100
+      3. currencty eg "GBP"
+4. Payment will always be successful because you are rich!

+## How to make a Successful payment

+To trigger a failed payment, request a payment token using CardNumber = "insuffientfunds"

 ## How to run tests
 You can run the tests using the built in Visual Studio Test Explorer/Runner